DrPaulBrewer/single-market-robot-simulator/README.md

 ### Stand Alone App

 #### when run from Docker
-It is possible to run the software on Docker without having a Linux system (otherwise recommended), and without installing nodejs and npm (otherwise required).
-Docker downloads a Linux container containing everything needed and runs it on any computer.

-To run on Docker, you must first install [Docker Desktop](https://www.docker.com/products/docker-desktop) (Windows 10 Pro, Windows 10 for Education, Mac) or [Docker community edition](https://docs.docker.com/install/) (Linux).

 Create a work directory containing the `sim.json` file with the simulation configuration.

 The commands below require the file be named `sim.json`

-The current version of the Docker container is 6.2.0.
+The current version of the Docker container is 6.10.0.
 To run that, use this docker command:

     docker run -it \
            -v /path/to/your/work/directory:/work \
-           drpaulbrewer/single-market-robot-simulator:6.2.0
+           drpaulbrewer/single-market-robot-simulator:6.10.0

-The previous version of the Docker container is 5.6.0.
+The previous major version of the Docker container is 5.6.0.
 To run 5.6.0, use this docker command:

     docker run -it \
            -v /path/to/your/work/directory:/work \
            drpaulbrewer/single-market-robot-simulator:5.6.0

-To run the simulator code as it existed for the research project [2] (version 4.3.0),  use this Docker command:
+To run the simulator code as it existed for Brewer and Ratan's (2019) research project [2] (version 4.3.0),  use this Docker command:

     docker run -it \
            -v /path/to/your/work/directory:/work \